stimms/grunt-spawn/README.md

     grunt spawn:test

-You can also add more of your own tasks.
 Here is a brief description of the elements involved:

  - `cmd`: The path to the executable you would like to spawn
- - `clump`: True for one command, many files.
-False for one command per file.
+ - `clump`: True for one spawn command, many files.
+False for one spawn command per file.
  - `args`: The parameters you want to supply to the cmd
  - `special args`:{0}: The parameter where the file/files should be put
  - `incl`:object: Additional filtering you might want to do for inclusions
  - `incl/op`: This would be the function to match backed on to string.js(see npm)
  - `incl'/val`: The value that should be used for the string comparison
  - `excl`: Same as incl but just the opposite
+ - `excl/op`: Same as incl but just the opposite
+ - `excl'/val`: Same as incl but just the opposite
  - `files`: Please see the in depth article on how to configure tasks on the gruntjs web

 Ciao! :)